eficode-academy/rf-katas/exercises/02-robot-syntax.md

     Check That Welcome Page Text Is Visible
 ```

-*Note:* Make sure that the SUT is running on it's own windows and that you can access it with address
+*Note:* Make sure that the SUT is running in its own window and that you can access it with address
 http://localhost:7272.

 Now you can see browser actually opening and accessing to SUT and then failing due to another keyword